ideafarm/ipdos/README.md

 (8) Edit the hello text to suite your whim.
 Then close the editor.

-(9) Press these keys: "ma1".
+(9) Press these keys: " ma1 ".
 This causes an elf to build scratch adam 1.
 Wait for the new window to disappear.

-(10) Press the keys: "p 1".
+(10) Press the keys: " p 1 ".
+(Yes, you need to key a space after the 'p'.)
 This causes scratch adam 1 to run in a new window.

- IdeaFarm (tm) Bundle is an "automatic delayed start" Windows Service.
- It consists of IPDOS (tm) bundled with several applications, including IdeaFarm (tm) Cloud Files, IdeaFarm (tm) Knowledge Tree Publisher, and IdeaFarm (tm) Cloak.
- It also includes everything that you need to "playcraft" IPDOS (tm) C++ applications, including hundreds of example programs.
- Finally, it includes images of all three tools needed:  Open Watcom V2, WiX Toolset, and Rimstar Programmers' Editor.
- (If you already have these tools installed, those images will be used rather than the ones included.)